 Since her debut at the Salzburg Festival as Aspasia in Mozart’s Mitridate, rè di Ponto (conducted by Marc Minkowski, directed by Günter Krämer), the young soprano Netta Or has become internationally established as a specialist in dramatic coloratura roles.

-From 2003 to 2009 she was a member of the ensemble at the Deutsche Oper am Rhein in Düsseldorf and since then, has made her debuts at such houses as the Teatro Real in Madrid, the Budapest Spring Festival, the Essen and Leipzig Operas, the Concertgebouw in Amsterdam and the Théâtre des Champs Elysées in Paris.
+From 2003 to 2009 she was a member of the ensemble at the Deutsche Oper am Rhein in Düsseldorf and since then, has made her debuts at such houses as the Teatro Real in Madrid, the Bayreuth Festival, the Budapest Spring Festival, the Essen and Leipzig Operas, the Concertgebouw in Amsterdam and the Théâtre des Champs Elysées in Paris.
 As a freelance artist, Netta Or is a regular guest at many prestigious early music festivals, including Schwetzingen, Karlsruhe, Göttingen, Ludwigsburg, Innsbruck and Herne.

 She has worked with such renowned conductors as Marc Minkowski, Daniele Callegari, Hartmut Haenchen, Stefan Soltesz, Alexander Joel, John Fiore, Diego Fasolis, Reinhard Goebel, Sascha Goetzl, Thomas Hengelbrock, Ottavio Dantone, Michael Hofstetter, Attilio Cremonesi, Andreas Spering, Jean- Christophe Spinosi and Bruno Weil.